A Lyapunov-Based Small-Gain Theorem for Fixed-Time ISS: Theory, Optimization, and Games: Appendix

 To show that this quantity is positive whenever $n\ge 2$ and $p<1$, it suffices to show that $(\sqrt{n}-\delta)^{1-p}\ge(1-\delta^2)^{1-\frac12 p}.$ Since $1-\delta^2\in [0,1]$ and $p<1$, it suffices to show

 for $n\ge 2$.
 The left hand side of \eqref{decbds} is quadratic in $\delta$, so we can compute the critical point and find that the left hand side has a minimum value of $\frac{n}{2}-1\ge 0$.
-Hence, it follows that
+Hence, we can define